© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 330m west of Rattenraw Farm is a scheduled monument protected by Historic England under reference 1008994.
 View the official record →

-The Romano-British farmstead located 330 metres west of Rattenraw Farm in Northumberland is a scheduled ancient monument that represents settlement activity during the Roman occupation of Britain.
+The Romano-British farmstead 330m west of Rattenraw Farm is a rural settlement of the Roman period located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008994.

 Romano-British farmstead 330m west of Rattenraw Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008994.